-Those interested in AI and considered to be 'laymen' in the subject area will provide insight into society's perspectives and interests.
-Together we will generate corresponding questions about the way AI affects us on a daily basis.
+Those interested in AI and considered to be 'laymen' in the subject area have provided insight into society's perspectives and interests.
+Together we've generated corresponding questions about the way AI affects us on a daily basis.

 Ute Brigola